Local political leaders react to Sen. John McCain's death

-CHICAGO (WLS) --Reaction to the death of Senator John McCain is pouring in from across the country tonight.
+CHICAGO (WLS) --Reaction to the death of Senator John McCain has been pouring in from across the country.

-Lawmakers and political leaders near and far shared their sympathies and support for the McCain family.
+Sympathy and support for the McCain family is coming from near and far.

+Veterans at a ceremony at Chicago's Vietnam War Memorial Plaza Sunday to commemorate 50 years since the war remembered McCain, a fellow veteran, with a moment of silence.

 Senator Tammy Duckworth said in a statement that McCain, a fellow veteran, inspired her.